 And the list can go on!

-” I quit smoking for my heart and the hearts of those I love.”
+I quit smoking for my heart and the hearts of those I love.

 Till next time…

-Don’t Forget: Life Is short, Make It Last!
+Do Not Forget: Life Is short, Make It Last!

-Founder of dareandbe.com/
+Founder of Dare & Be.

 Quitting smoking is something that my wife has been nagging on me to do for years.
 Lately I’ve been having chest pains in addition to coughing which has caused a big concern for me like never before, this has finally prompted me to quit smoking.